Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 ## Eva Skarabot

-### 2024-01-02 - Brief description
-Expanded description including how much time was spent on task.

 ### 2024-01-03 - start proposal
 Wrote what parts I would be responsible for, finished the intended usage section, included all the features